Grimag

 To help support you on longer rides Lezyne offers a number of modes with 3 “on” modes and 6 flashing modes.
 The maximum brightness is an obvious 300 lumens with the brightest flashing mode delivering up to 100 lumens.
 There is a memory function that remembers the previous mode before shut down to restart with when you turn it back on.

 With rides of under 4 hours this offers a pretty good option being lightweight and offering a flexible range of modes with the added bonus of being rechargeable through a waterproof USB.
-For £30 it gets the thumbs up from us and we’d recommend it in conclusion of our Lezyne Strip Drive Pro 300 Rear Light review.
+For £30 it gets the thumbs up from us and we’d recommend it.